marcaaron/gatsby-source-woocommerce/README.md

         consumer_key: <key>,
         consumer_secret: <secret>,
       },
+      // Version of the woocommerce API to use
+      // OPTIONAL: defaults to 'wc/v1'
+      api_version: ['wc/v3']
       // Array of strings with fields you'd like to create nodes for...
       fields: ['products']
     }